Love Lanai Experiences

 - Resort Cultural Tour

-View the incredible collection of Pacific artwork and cultural artifacts located throughout the Resort and grounds with our cultural practitioners during a complimentary tour.
+View the incredible collection of Pacific artwork and cultural artifacts located throughout the Resort and grounds with our Cultural Advisors during a complimentary tour.

-Learn more about the rich variety of Hawaiian crafts and culture with a daily program of demonstrations such as Kapala (stamping on cards), hula and ukulele, lauhala bracelet weaving, lei making, poi preparation and more.
+Learn more about the rich variety of Hawaiian crafts and culture with a daily program of workshops and demonstrations such as hula, ukulele, lauhala weaving, lei making, herbal healing, oli (chants) and more.

 - Cultural Evening Celebration

-The celebration of the lighting of the torches commemorates the passing of another day and acknowledges the sun’s long journey across the sky.
-The voice of the pu (conch shell), traditional mele (chants), hula, music are shared as torches are lit around the property and an evening of good food and stories begins.
+The evening celebration commemorates the passing of another day and acknowledges the sun’s long journey across the sky.
+Traditional mele (chants), hula, music are shared as torches are lit and an evening of good food and stories begins.

 - Lanai Talk Story

-Take a seat, learn about the island’s unique history and culture and talk story with our Love Lanai ohana (family) and community members.
+Take a seat, learn about the island’s unique history and culture and talk story with our Love Lanai ohana (family).

 - Holoholo Outdoor Cultural Tour

 Explore the beautiful island of Lanai.
-Go off-roading on a guided excursion, go shoreline fishing and net throwing or delve into our island history on a customized Cultural Tour.
+Go off-roading on a guided excursion, or delve into our island history on a customized Cultural Tour.

 Our Wahi Pana (Storied Places)